mmistakes/mm-github-pages-starter/_pages/about.md

 <figure class="align-center">
   <img src="/assets/city-pics/London.jpg" alt="">
   <figcaption>To London, one of the most architecturally stunning cities I have ever walked in.
 I think it was the mix of old and new that most enchanted me!
-Photo credit: [**Unsplash**](https://unsplash.com)</figcaption>
+Photo credit: <a href="https://unsplash.com">Unsplash</a></figcaption>
 </figure>